Later Gupta dynasty: History

-During the reign of Jivitagupta's son Kumaragupta, the dynasty developed a rivalry with the Maukharis for control of the Ganges valley.
-Kumaragupta defeated the Maukhari king Ishanavarman in 554 CE, and extended his territory to Prayaga.
-His son Damodaragupta suffered reverses against the Maukharis and was pushed back into Magadha.
+During the reign of Jīvitagupta's son, Kumāragupta, from 550 CE, the dynasty developed a rivalry with the Maukharis of Kannauj for control of the Ganges valley after originally having cordial relations and marriage alliances.
+Kumāragupta defeated the Maukhari king Īśānavarman in 554 CE, and extended his territory to Prayaga with Īśānavarman being forced to commit ritual suicide as a result of his loss.
+His son Dāmodaragupta, who came to the throne probably around 560 CE, suffered reverses against the Maukharis and was pushed back into Magadha, with some historians claiming that he died on the battlefield.

-Damodaragupta's son Mahasenagupta allied with the Pushyabhuti dynasty.
-His sister married the ruler Adityavardhana.
-He invaded Kamarupa and defeated Susthita Varman.
-But he subsequently faced three invaders: the Maukhari king Sharvavarman, the Kamarupa king Supratishthita-varman, and the Tibetan king Songtsen.
-His vassal Shashanka also abandoned him (and later established the independent Gauda Kingdom).
-The Maukhari king Sharvavarman is thought to have defeated Damodaragupta, invading Magadha circa 575 CE, which made him ruler of the entire Uttar Pradesh.
-Under these circumstances, Mahasenagupta was forced to flee Magadha, and take shelter in Malwa.
-Subsequently, the Pushyabhuti emperor Harsha (ruled c.
-606) restored the Later Gupta rule in Magadha, and they ruled as Harsha's vassals.
+Dāmodaragupta's son, Mahāsenagupta, allied with the Pushyabhuti dynasty in response to the continued threats from the Maukharis in the West and the Varmans in the East.
+He also extended the domain of the Later Gupta dynasty into Malwa, which had a power vacuum after the death of Yaśodharman.
+His sister married the ruler Ādityavardhana.
+He invaded Kamarupa and defeated Susthita-varman.
+But he subsequently faced three invaders: the Maukhari king Śarvavarman, the Kamarupa king Supratiṣṭhita-varman, and the Tibetan king Songtsen.
+His vassal Śaśāṇka also abandoned him (and later established the independent Gauda Kingdom).
+The Maukhari king Śarvavarman is thought to have defeated Dāmodaragupta, invading Magadha circa 575 CE, which made him ruler of the entire Uttar Pradesh.
+Under these circumstances, Mahāsenagupta was forced to flee Magadha, and take shelter in Malwa.
+Subsequently, the Pushyabhuti emperor Harṣa (ruled c.
+606) restored the Later Gupta rule in Magadha, and they ruled as Harṣa's vassals.
+Mahāsenagupta's son, Mādhavagupta, redeclared the independence of the Later Guptas after Harṣa's death.